8-Template CPA Advisory WordPress Build in 94 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-The scope-pivot ticket #1412 — stripping dental-practice references from the homepage, service pages, and Elementor data in favour of generic business language — ran through four consecutive QA sub-tasks before the language sweep passed the fail-zero gate, a loop absorbed within the dedicated 12h QA track (issue #1066) that ran parallel to the 22h build track.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The scope-pivot — stripping dental-practice references from the homepage, service pages, and Elementor data in favour of generic business language — ran through four consecutive QA sub-tasks before the language sweep cleared with no open items, a loop absorbed within the dedicated 12h QA track that ran parallel to the 22h build track.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the rule that nothing ships with an open item.
+Once handed over, the agency ran its own QA.
+We closed each finding it surfaced before sign-off.

 Process